Protecting your business with smart access control

 Security that is open

 Access control systems are largely driven by which software and hardware solutions will best serve the needs of a business.
 Where one vendor may excel in best-of-breed facial recognition software, for example, they may not produce the most effective door station or surveillance for your business needs.
 An open management platform means all components of your network can interact with one another.
-Using an open platform, which is compatible with all software and hardware solutions, to manage your security network offers many benefits:
+Using an open platform, which is compatible with all software and hardware solutions, to manage your security network means your access control system is not only able to meet your needs today, but can also adapt and scale to fulfil your future requirements.

 Beware of proprietary traps!